 We found 10 orthopedic surgeons who accept Medicare near Anniston, AL.

-Dr. Kenneth Vandervoort is a physician who specializes in orthopedics/orthopedic surgery.
+Dr. Kenneth Vandervoort works as an orthopedic surgeon.
 He honors Medicare insurance.
 Dr. Vandervoort studied medicine at the University of Alabama at Birmingham School of Medicine.

 Clinical interests: Sports Health